What's new in the Blood Donor Program?

 Eligible 16-year-olds can donate blood in Minnesota

 Eligible 16-year-olds can donate blood in Minnesota.
-Bring a completed parental/guardian consent form signed by a parent or guardian to each appointment.
-Donors must weigh at least 110 pounds, and during the appointment, they will complete a brief health questionnaire with a Mayo Clinic health care professional to make sure blood donation is safe for them and the recipient of the blood.
+Donors must have parental consent and weigh at least 110 pounds.
+During the appointment, donors will complete a brief health questionnaire with a Mayo Clinic health care professional to make sure blood donation is safe for both the donor and the recipient of the blood.

 Mayo staff receive time off with pay for blood donation